NotReeceHarris/spino.js/README.md

   <p></p>
   <img src="https://github.com/NotReeceHarris/spino.js/blob/main/spino-logo.png?raw=true" width="40%"/>
   <p></p>
-  <p>Harnessing the power of CryptoJS to provide a user-friendly framework.
+  <p>Harnessing the power of <a href="https://nodejs.org/api/crypto.html">crypto</a> and <a href="https://github.com/tugrul/cryptian">cryptian</a> to provide a user-friendly framework.
 With support for a diverse range of algorithms and industry compliances, it makes encrypting your data straightforward and secure.</p>
 </div>

 <h2 align="center">